-Regional Italian dining at it’s best, this is a highlight of Glenferrie Road.
+Regional Italian dining at it’s best, Osteria 20 is a highlight of Glenferrie Road’s casual dining scene.

 Food: Salmon Crudo, South Australian Octopus, Papadelle Rabbit, Duck Breast & Crispy Leg, Hot Chocolate Fondant